Streaming dictionary matching with mismatches: Algorithm

-Finally, we show how to de-amortise the algorithm of Case~\ref{it:ii} of Lemma~\ref{lm:smallperiods}, again with a delay of $d$ characters.
-Recall that this algorithm first finds the $k$-mismatch occurrences of the suffixes $P_i[|P_i|-|\tau'_i|, |P_i|]$ using an algorithm similar to the algorithm for Case~\ref{it:i} of Lemma~\ref{lm:smallperiods}, which can be de-amortised with no delay as explained above, and then tests these occurrences using the algorithm of Section~\ref{sec:porat}, which can be de-amortised with a delay of $d$ characters.
-Importantly, there are at most $d$ occurrences that need to be tested per $d$ characters, so we can memorize them until we can test them.
+Finally, we show how to de-amortise the algorithm of Case~\ref{it:ii} of Lemma~\ref{lm:smallperiods}, again with a delay of $d$ letters.
+Recall that this algorithm first finds the $k$-mismatch occurrences of the suffixes $P_i[|P_i|-|\tau'_i|, |P_i|]$ using an algorithm similar to the algorithm for Case~\ref{it:i} of Lemma~\ref{lm:smallperiods}, which can be de-amortised with no delay as explained above, and then tests these occurrences using the on-demand algorithm (Corollary~\ref{cor:ondemand}), which can be de-amortised with a delay of $d$ letters.
+Importantly, there are at most $d$ occurrences that need to be tested per $d$ letters, so we can memorize them until we can test them.
 The claim follows.

-\subsection{Removing the delay}
+\subsubsection{Removing the delay}

 We now show how to remove the delay.
 Recall that we assume the patterns to have lengths larger than $3d$.
-We partition each pattern $P_i = H_i \, Q_i$, where $Q_i$ is the suffix of $P_i$ of length~$d$, and~$H_i$ is the remaining prefix.
+We partition each pattern $P_i = H_i \circ Q_i$, where $Q_i$ is the suffix of~$P_i$ of length~$d$, and~$H_i$ is the remaining prefix.
 The idea is to find occurrences of the prefixes $H_i$ and of the suffixes $Q_i$ independently, and then to see which of them form an occurrence of $P_i$.

 As above, we have three possible cases: the $k$-period of $H_i[|H_i|-2d+1, |H_i|]$ is larger than~$d$; the $k$-period of $H_i$ is at most $d$; the $k$-period of $H_i$ is larger than $d$ but the $k$-period of $H_i[|H_i|-2d+1, |H_i|]$ is at most $d$.